neumino/neumino.github.io/movies.md

-### The Thinning: New World Order
+### The Girl in the Spider&#39;s Web
-*Released on 2018-10-17, vote average 7.2*
+*Released on 2018-10-26, vote average 4.5*

-Blake Redding is trapped in this dark room wanting to protect his love so the only thing he will do is escape like no failed student has done before.
+Lisbeth Salander and Mikael Blomkvist find themselves caught in a web of spies, cyber-criminals and corrupt government officials - both in Sweden and in the United States - whom are only know as The Spider Society.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/WOeHsQ7q3nw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/XKMSP9OKspQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>